cloudmesh/cloudmesh-redshift/project-proposal.md

-# Develop uniform REST front end to the major cloud Databases -- AWS RedShift (and others like GCP BigTable and Azure DataWarehouse)
+# Develop  REST front end to the major cloud Database -- AWS RedShift
 ## Motivation
 * Understand the construction of REST APIs, and Open API
 * Study and Implement microservice architecture